-We intend to use a portion of the net proceeds from this offering and the Transactions to pay a \$200.0 million special cash dividend to our current shareholders.
+We intend to use a portion of the net proceeds from this offering and the Transactions to pay a \$109.3 million special cash dividend to our current shareholders subject to upward adjustment on a dollar for dollar basis in the event and only to the extent that (1) the underwriters exercise their over-allotment option, (2) the proceeds related to such exercise are received by us and (3) on any date of payment we are able to pay our debts as they fall due.
 This dividend will be paid on a pro rata basis to our current shareholders.
-Assuming no exercise of outstanding options, Whitney and Golden Gate will receive approximately and , respectively, based on the number of shares they beneficially own.
-See "Principal Shareholders".
-If outstanding options are exercised prior to the consummation of this offering, then Whitney and Golden Gate will receive approximately and , respectively.
+If the underwriters exercise their over allotment option in full, our current shareholders will receive an aggregate special cash dividend of \$143.0 million.
+Assuming no exercise of outstanding options, Whitney and Golden Gate will receive approximately \$55.6 million and \$31.6 million, respectively, based on the number of shares they beneficially own.
+See "Principal and Selling Shareholders".
+If all vested and in-the-money options are exercised prior to the consummation of this offering, then Whitney and Golden Gate will receive approximately.